-The Journal of Politics & Society is published by the Helvidius Group, which is a 501(c)(3) not for profit organization.
+The Journal of Politics & Society is published by the Helvidius Group, a 501(c)(3) not-for-profit organization.
 Funding is derived through donations.

 Analysis / Bias

-Overall, we rate the Journal of Politics & Society Left-Center Biased based on story selection that slightly favors the left and Very High for factual reporting due to comprehensive sourcing of information.
-(5/18/2016) Updated (D. Van Zandt 1/24/2020)
+Overall, we rate the Journal of Politics & Society Left-Center Biased based on story selection that slightly favors the left and Very High for factual reporting due to the comprehensive sourcing of information.
+(5/18/2016) Updated (D. Van Zandt 02/10/2023)